gabriel-lima96/vending-machine/README.md

 - [ ] The system should check for valid coins during the insertion.
 - [ ] The system should also validate if the money inserted on the vending machine is enough to buy a product.

+### Extra

+- [ ] The machine should have a limited amount of products
+- [ ] The machine should have a limited amount for each coin

 ## Input example

 \>0.25 <kbd>ENTER</kdb><br>